 The COGS includes the direct cost of producing the product or the wholesale price of the goods resold and the direct costs of labor to deliver the product.
 Specifically, it may include:

-That is all the effort required to produce the product that will be sold.
+These are all the efforts required to produce the product that will be sold.

-Each company will have a higher type of spending.
-Some will need more investment in labor, others in the raw material.
+Each company will have different types of expenditures.
+Some will need more investment in labor, while others in raw materials.

-Even so, all expenses that involve this production must be calculated for, from the smallest to the largest.
+Nevertheless, all expenses involved in this production must be calculated, from the smallest to the largest.

 Is the Cost Of Goods Sold an asset or a liability?

-The truth is that COGS is a calculation that shows results, without necessarily measuring the amount of product or raw material.
-Besides, the indicator does not usually appear on the balance sheet.
+The truth is that COGS is a calculation that yields results without necessarily quantifying the amount of product or raw material.
+Additionally, this indicator typically does not appear on the balance sheet.

-On the other hand, the stock is usually considered in the report and is classified as an asset.
+On the other hand, inventory is usually included in the report and classified as an asset.

-Based on the concept that assets indicate the company’s income and earnings, it is possible to understand COGS as a calculation of assets, since it presents the gross profit from sales.
+Based on the concept that assets indicate the company’s income and earnings, it is possible to understand COGS as a calculation of assets, as it presents the gross profit from sales.

 Related Articles: